awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 1. From the device, call [`RegisterThing`](fleet-provision-api.md#register-thing) to register the device with AWS IoT and create cloud resources\.

-   The Fleet Provisioning service creates cloud resources such as IoT things, thing groups, and attributes, as defined in the provisioning template\.
+   The Fleet Provisioning service creates cloud resources such as things, thing groups, and attributes, as defined in the provisioning template\.

 1. After saving the permanent certificate on the device, the device must disconnect from the session that it initiated with the provisioning claim certificate and reconnect using the permanent certificate\.